tranoo/tranoo/README.md

-# tranoo
+# Tranoo
-the central umbrella repo for tranoo organiszation
+The central umbrella repo for Tranoo organiszation